There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $291,480,452

-"The Departed" is a gripping crime thriller inspired by the acclaimed Hong Kong film "Infernal Affairs" and influenced by real-life events involving Boston's notorious Winter Hill Gang.
+"The Departed" is an intense crime thriller, inspired by the celebrated Hong Kong film "Infernal Affairs" and loosely based on the infamous Winter Hill Gang of Boston.

-Directed by Martin Scorsese, the story unfolds amidst the tense battle between Boston’s Irish mob and the Massachusetts State Police, exploring themes of loyalty and deception.
+Directed by Martin Scorsese, the film immerses viewers in a high-stakes struggle between Boston’s Irish mob and the Massachusetts State Police, delving deep into themes of loyalty, betrayal, and the blurred lines between good and evil.

-The film received widespread acclaim, securing four Academy Awards: Best Picture, Best Director, Best Adapted Screenplay, and Best Film Editing.
+The film was met with critical acclaim and earned four Academy Awards, including Best Picture, Best Director, Best Adapted Screenplay, and Best Film Editing.

-Central to the plot, a young state trooper goes undercover to infiltrate the mob, while simultaneously, a criminal infiltrates the police force as a mole.
+The narrative follows a young state trooper who goes undercover to penetrate the mob, while, at the same time, a savvy criminal secretly infiltrates the police as a mole.

 CrimeThriller